ChildMindInstitute/mindlogger-api/README.md

 # mindlogger-api

 > Be aware !
 It's an experimental package, it's not ready for production usage
-> It's just a codebase for reference, no build no tests yet
+> It's just a copy-past codebase for reference, no build no tests yet

 ## Intro